mireo/can-utils/README.md

-C++ DBC Parser and CAN Transcoder
+C++ CAN utilities, including fully compliant CAN DBC C++ parser
 =================================
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

 Introduction
 ------------

-This repository is motivated by a lack of suitable open-source DBC parsers in C++.

-We provide a fast, lightweight, and fully-featured DBC parser.

-The project also contains a CAN transcoder, showing how the parser can be used for [IOT telemetry](https://iotatlas.net/en/patterns/telemetry/).
+This repository contains several CAN (Controller Area Network) C++ utilities which could simplify collecting, decoding, transcoding and transferring CAN messages to cloud.

+Most of the code in the repository is designed to run on an edge device (for example, embedded telemetry device).
+However, utilities like CAN DBC parser or CAN frame packet buffer can also be used on server side, thus providing some of the essential tools in the [IOT telemetry](https://iotatlas.net/en/patterns/telemetry/) ecosystems.

 Features
 --------